ibi-salla/SortingsAlgos/README.md

 # SortingsAlgos
-This repository contains all the sorting Algorithm such merge, Quick  Sort ..etc
+This repository contains all the sorting Algorithms such merge, Quick  Sort ..etc